Configure Dataverse virtual entities

 Redirect URI - Leave blank.

-Make note of the Application (client) ID value, you will need it later.
+Make a note of the Application (client) ID value, because you will need it later.

 Create a symmetric key for the application.

 Select Certificates & secrets in the newly created application.

 Select Save.
 A key will be created and displayed.
 Copy this value for later use.